 Horses traditionally have been used to explore Zion National Park.
 Stock animals that are allowed in Zion include horses, mules, and burros.
 Animals that are not allowed include llamas, dogs, goats, camels, and others.
 Permits are not required for day trips.
 However, stock are prohibited during spring thaws, unusually wet periods, or times when their use would cause trail damage.
 Maximum group size is six animals.

-Check the Wilderness Map to find out what trails open to stock use.
+Check the Wilderness Map (PDF, 1 MB) to find out what trails are open to stock use.
 Where trails are present, stock animals must remain on trails.
 Free trailing or loose herding is not allowed.
 Maintain a slow walk when passing hikers.
 When standing, stock must be kept at least 100 feet from drainages.
 Off-trail use is permitted only in Lower Coalpits Wash from the trailhead to the junction with Scoggins Wash, in Scoggins Wash, and in Huber Wash.

 The only overnight stock camp is Hop Valley Site A and your stay is limited to one night.
 A permit is required.
 Stock must be hobbled or tethered to reduce damage to vegetation.
 To reduce the spread of noxious and exotic weeds, stock must be fed certified weed-free hay two days prior to the trip.